 The Richards Firm is available 24 hours a day and can hold meetings in person, by telephone, or virtually.
 Call us today to schedule an appointment.

-What To Expect- Meeting With an Attorney For The First Time
+Meeting With an Attorney For The First Time: What to Expect

 When you meet with an attorney for the first time, the odds are that you have little to no legal experience.
-This can make the first meeting a bit nerve-wracking and the overall process of discussing a potential claim incredibly intimidating.
+This can make the first meeting a bit intimidating, especially when it comes to discussing personal details regarding your life, the accident, your finances, etc. You might be unsure of what to say, how much to share, or whether you’re even taking the right step.

 Finding an Attorney

 First things first, you will need to choose an attorney to help you.
 Once you start searching, you may be surprised by the number of options in your area.
-You can do some research to find one who is focused on cases that are similar to yours.
-You can also rely on reviews for that attorney or firm to learn more about that option.
-You may also ask attorneys you may know for their recommendation.
+Not every lawyer handles the same types of cases, so take the time to find one who focuses on cases that are similar to yours.
+This may include personal injury, car accidents, wrongful death, nursing home negligence, or whatever your situation involves.

 Most personal injury attorneys will meet with you for a free consultation.
-Use this opportunity to assess if the partnership is a good fit.
-Ask questions about your attorney’s background and experience.
-Forming and maintaining a strong, professional relationship with your attorney will make it easier for both you and the attorney to handle your case.
+Use this opportunity to assess whether the partnership feels right.
+Ask questions about your attorney’s background, trial experience, and how they typically handle cases.
+Forming and maintaining a strong, professional relationship with your attorney will make it easier for both of you to work together toward the best outcome.

 Be Ready to Share Information

 Coming to a meeting with your attorney with an openness and willingness to share will go a long way.
-The more information you can give your attorney, the better.
-In your first meeting, your attorney will likely need basic details like your birthday, address, contact information, employment details, and other information.
-Your initial intake meeting helps the attorney ensure there are no conflicts of interest for your attorney to represent you and that he or she can be of service to you.
+The more information you can give your attorney, the better equipped they’ll be to evaluate your case and explain your legal options.
+In your first meeting, your attorney will likely need basic details like your full name, birthdate, address, contact information, and current or past employment.

 In personal injury cases, you will also be asked to share the details of the incident, your injuries, and your medical treatment.
-This is where no detail should be spared.
-Be open, honest, and candid about your experience.
+No detail is too small.
+Be open, honest, and candid about your experience, even if it feels emotional or difficult to revisit.
+Your transparency helps your attorney better understand what you’re dealing with and how to best advocate for you.

 Gather Evidence